• Skip to content

 This:

-If you can’t put the booster seat where there’s a lap-sash adult seatbelt, you must use a child safety harness as well as the lap-only seatbelt.
+If the booster seat doesn’t have an inbuilt harness, it’s safest to put it where there’s a lap-sash adult seatbelt.
+If you can’t do this, you must use a child safety harness as well as the lap-only seatbelt.

 If you need to use a child safety harness with your booster seat, make sure the shoulder straps aren’t too tight.
-Also make sure that the lap-only part of the seatbelt is secured low across your child’s thighs below their hips.
+Also make sure that the lap-only part of the seatbelt is secured across your child’s thighs, below their hips.

 Only some booster seats accommodate a child safety harness.
 These booster seats are designed to make sure that the harness can’t slip up into your child’s tummy in a crash.
 Check the booster seat instructions.